 The Tata Harrier, with its contemporary design, modern cabin and impressive performance, has proved that the domestic auto manufacturer has kept up with the trend and managed to satisfy almost all the SUV enthusiasts.
 However, with the absence of a sunroof, a petrol motor, an AWD system and an AT gearbox, the SUV is not perfect.
 However, with all the good features abovementioned, the Tata Harrier deserves to be the current flagship model of the home-grown auto manufacturer.
 The petrol version, the AWD system, the AT variants and the 7-seater version are expected to be introduced in the foreseeable future.

-With such a competitive price range, unique design and impressive performance, the Tata Harrier poses a great threat to other SUVs in India.
+With such a competitive price range, unique design and impressive performance, the Tata Harrier pose a great threat to other SUVs in India.

 >>> Visit our New Cars page for more information and updates about the upcoming cars and the out-going car models.